 - A physician, naturopath, physician assistant, or nurse practitioner licensed in Oregon, Washington, Idaho, or California;

 - Medical clinic support staff in OR, WA, ID, or CA;

 - An Oregon Medical Examiner;

-- An Oregon licensed funeral director (or funeral director from an adjacent state licensed with a reciprocal agreement) or a funeral director's assistant;
+- An Oregon licensed funeral director, a funeral director from a funeral home in an adjacent state licensed with a reciprocal agreement, or a funeral director's assistant;

 - An Oregon licensed midwife or a non-licensed midwife registered with the State of Oregon’s Center for Health Statistics;